clearlyjustmayo/Portfolio/README.md

 ## Blog site

 This site has multiple purposes, originally made to have a place to post my photography and also blog about stuff.
 However, also now made to be a place to list projects and learning progress on different languages.
-Currently planning on to learn about ReactJS and also Unity/C++.
+Currently planning on to learn about ReactJS and also Unity(C# Scripting)/C++.

 Copyright (c) 2019 Leon Chiew